clouddrove/github-shared-workflows/docs/sst-workflow/README.md

 ---

-# SST Workflow
+This repository contains GitHub Actions workflow is designed to deploy an Serverless Stack (SST) app to an AWS environment.
+Workflow have been under a workflows directory as `.github/workflows/sst_workflow.yml`.

-This GitHub Actions workflow is designed to deploy an AWS Serverless Stack (SST) app to an AWS environment based on inputs provided to the workflow.
-The environment can be specified using the app-env input, and the working directory can be specified using the working-directory input.
+# SST Workflow structure

 ```yaml
 name: